 There are five basic insurance policies that you must have to cover any unforeseeable accidents.
 However, keep in mind that not all insurance options are a good idea.

 Homeowner's or Renter's Insurance

-If you are a homeowner, having a homeowner's is a key investment into protecting your house from any damage natural disaster or burglary that occurs.
+If you are a homeowner, having a homeowner's insurance is a key investment into protecting your house from any damage, natural disaster, or burglary that occurs.
 If you are not a homeowner, but do rent either a home or an apartment, having renter's insurance will protect your property inside your landlord's property.
-As the landlord's homeowner's insurance will not cover your property.
+As the landlord's insurance policy will not cover your property.

 In some states, having auto insurance is the law and is verified each year when your car's registration is due.
 For other states it is not a law.
 However, having auto insurance is actually a smart thing to have to not only protect your vehicle or the other involved vehicle if you were in an accident, but protects you financially too.
 Liability insurance covers only the vehicle you are in a accident with and are at fault.
 Collision insurance, on the other hand, covers your vehicle as well.
 Now if your vehicle is damaged by other than being in an accident or is stolen, than you would want to have comprehensive insurance.